 - Maximize space: Little space is wasted in an open-plan office, which means that the number of traders working the phones can be maximized.

-- Professional look: The reason most financial institutions include photographs of open-plan trading rooms in their brochures and other promotional materials is because the layout simply looks professional.
+- Professional look: The reason most financial institutions include photographs of open-plan trading rooms with trading desk furniture in their brochures and other promotional materials is because the layout simply looks professional.

 - More effective oversight: The financial sector is highly regulated, and the actions of a single rogue trader have been known to bring down banks worth billions.
 An open-plan layout makes it easier for managers and supervisors to see what is going on.